vikiboss/eslint-config/README.md

 }
 ```

-Run the script via package manager of choice
+Run the script via package manager of your choice

 ```shell
 npm run lint  # npm